Thatzad/Birder/readme.md

 And add the alias.

-    'Birder' => 'Thatzad\Birder\Facades\Birder'
+    'Birder' => 'Thatzad\Birder\Facades\BirderFacade'

 Finally you'll need to publish the config file.
 To do that, in the project folder execute:

-    php artisan config:publish thatzad/birder
+    php artisan vendor:publish

-This will output the configuration in `app/config/packages/thatzad/birder/config.php`.
+This will output the configuration in your config folder.
 You must to fill all twitter fields.

 ## Usage